Updated May 16, 2022

 When to Go

-The best advice I can give you when dealing with snow and hot weather is the sooner the better after (exact date varies by year, check hours of operation).
-The walls will get smaller every day with the late spring and summer heat.
-If this experience is on your bucket list I recommend planning your visit ASAP to see them in their full glory.
+The best advice I can give you when dealing with snow and hot weather is the sooner the better.
+The exact date varies by year and they’re usually announced on Whistler Blackcomb’s social channels as well as Whistler.com’s PEAK 2 PEAK page.
+The walls will get smaller every day with the late spring and summer heat, so if this experience is on your bucket list get up there as soon as it opens!

 How to Get There